 1. Stand on the right, pass on the left

-If you remember nothing else, REMEMBER THIS.
+If you remember nothing else about using the tube in London, REMEMBER THIS.

 When standing on an escalator in any tube station, you must stand on the right hand side.